 The Guadalupe Mountains weather can vary drastically in elevations ranging from 3,000 feet to 8,000+ feet.
 Spring and summer seasons bring warm and mild temperatures with ocasional showers, while fall and winter can bring cooler temperatures with high winds that can reach over 70+ mph on occasions.
 Snow and freezing fog is also common during the cooler months of December and January.
 When planning your trip, make sure to check the latest weather to ensure that you pack the appropriate equipment for the terrain you will be hiking in and check our park webcams to see live conditions.

-When preparing to hike, make sure to note your temperature changes as the higher elevations will be 7-10 degrees cooler with the possibility of higher winds.
+When preparing to hike, make sure to note that the temperature at the higher elevations will be 7-10 degrees cooler with the possibility of higher winds.